yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 **Unmounting** :  <br/>
-(1) componentWillUnmount() : This method is called right before the component is unmounted from the DOM.
+(1) componentWillUnmount() : This method is called `right before the component is unmounted from the DOM`.
 Here, you can call any last-minute actions or perform any clean-up required.
 You’ll need to make sure to clean up any subscriptions or events in componentWillUnmount(), that you may have created earlier in componentDidMount.
 ```
  componentWillUnmount(){
       this.clearInterval(this.timer);